ArcticTechnology/libsecp256k1-0/README.md

 * Pip3 (version >= 23.0) - Python3 should come with pip3.
 Check version with: ```pip3 --version```
 * Docker (version >= 20.10.7) - Docker is only required if you wish to use the compiler in this package to compile libsecp256k1 for yourself.
 * Linux or Windows - This application works out of the box for Linux and is compatible with Windows.
-* MacOS - This application works for MacOS using the pre-compiled binary that comes with the app.
+* MacOS - This application works for MacOS using the precompiled binary that comes with the app.
 However, this app is not able compile a new binary for MacOS.
 If you wish to compile your own, the Electrum wallet has a compiler that can be used.
 The simpliest way is to install the Electrum wallet and access the ```libsecp256k1.0.dylib``` binary file located in the app: ```~/Applications/Electrum.app/Contents/MacOS/libsecp256k1.0.dylib```.
 Then replace the ```../compiled/darwin/libsecp256k1.0.dylib``` file with your new binary.

 ## Installation
 There are a couple of options to install this package: